-UWSC moves into its new home on Hunt Club Boulevard and continues to improve the quality of life across Sumner County by allocating funds to 36 health and human service agency partners.
+UWSC moves into its new home on Hunt Club Boulevard in March 2011 and continues to improve the quality of life across Sumner County by allocating funds to 36 health and human service agency partners.

 United Way of Sumner County sets a new fundraising record, with donations to the 2011 Campaign totaling $715,448.
 More than 4,100 individuals contributed during the Campaign, which funds 36 health and human service programs across the county.

 More than 400 students receive backpacks filled with school supplies collected during UWSC's Stuff the Bus school supply drive.

 United Way of Sumner County takes its 2012 Campaign Kick-off on the road and visits five cities in a single day.
 Stops in Gallatin, Westmoreland, Portland, White House and Hendersonville each include a recap of the 2011 Campaign, early news from the 2012 Campaign, comments from UWSC and local officials, food, fun and free LIVE UNITED t-shirts.